SiLa4-Cyber/nodes/README-dria.md

 # Dria Node Setup Guide

 This guide covers how to set up and run a **Dria Node** on **Ubuntu 22.04** with necessary security configurations.
+I set up the node using the minimal requirements of 8 CPU, 16GB RAM, and a 100GB SSD.
+To optimize log management and prevent excessive disk usage, I believe configuring logrotate for archived logs would be beneficial.

 ## 🚀 System Preparation